Ecwid/ecwid-api-docs/includes/_store_profile.md

 ---- | ------- | -----------
 **storeId** |  number | Ecwid store ID
 **token** |  string |  oAuth token

+When uploading an invoice logo, the image itself needs to be sent in the body of your request in a form of binary data.
+The file that you wish to upload needs to be prepared for that format and then sent to Ecwid API endpoint.

 ### Response